KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession1/worksheet-2-body-paragraph/lorem-ipsum.md

     ![](images/lorem.png)

     {% hint style='tip' %}If you know exactly how many words you want you can specify that with a number after the `lorem` word in your code.
-For example if I wanted 50 words I would type `lorem50` and then press `tab`. {% endhint %}
+For example if I wanted 50 words I would type `lorem50` and then press `Tab`. {% endhint %}

 3. Save your html file and refresh in your Google Chrome browser.
 You should now see something like this:
 ![](images/checkpointOne.png)